MathieuNls/bianca/bianca.md

 ## Results of BIANCA {#sec:result}

-_COMMENT FOR MATHIEU/WAHAB: I think a big part of BIANCA is the fact that it shows you potential fixes.
+\comment{Emad}{I think a big part of BIANCA is the fact that it shows you potential fixes.
 That part is not evaluated at all right now.
 I think we can evaluate it in two possible ways: 1) to run a similarity analysis, e.g., cosine distance, between the actual fix for the defect-commit and the top 3 or top X fixing commits that we recommend or 2) we can take a statistically significant sample (would be around 400 commits) of the 15K risky commits, examine their fixing commits to the top 3 or top X fixing commits.
-The second appraoch is manually intensive._
+The second appraoch is manually intensive.}

 \input{tex/result}

 Table \ref{tab:results} shows the results of applying BIANCA in terms of organization, project name, a short description of the project, the number of classes, the number of commits, the number of defect-commits, the number of defect-commits detected by BIANCA, precision (%), recall (%), F$_1$-measure and the average difference, in days, between detected commit and the _original_ commit inserting the defect for the first time.